eProsima/Integration-Service-docs/docs/transformdata.rst

     :end-before: <!-- end connectors -->
     :dedent: 4

-It's important to relate the correct *participant* with the correct *publisher* or *subscriber*, in this case:
+It's important to associate the correct *participant* with the correct *publisher* or *subscriber*, in this case:
 :class:`publisher A` and :class:`subscriber A` *endpoints* belong to :class:`DDS World A` *participant*, and :class:`publisher B` and :class:`subscriber B` *endpoints* belong to :class:`DDS World B` *participant*.